migrate2iaas/cloudscraper-minipad/Readme.md

 Notes (to boot from the same VM like on onApp):
-1.Windows would require to have bootmgr of newer version in order to boot 2.The tcpip interface should be named "VirtualNetworkAdapter" to rename exec netsh interface set interface name="Local Area Network" newname="VirtualNetworkAdapter"
+1.Windows would require to have bootmgr of newer version in order to boot 2.The tcpip interface should be named "Local Area Network" 3.To add Deployment Tools , install the latest ADK and copy <ADK install Path>\Assessment and Deployment Kit\Deployment Tools\ to C:\Deployment Tools\
+4.The tcpip interface should be named "VirtualNetworkAdapter" to rename exec netsh interface set interface name="Local Area Network" newname="VirtualNetworkAdapter" (at the moment it's renamed during postprocess set_ip.bat step)